The Purpose of Performance Management: 5 Options

 Extreme recognition can lead to extreme, and maybe even fraudulent, behavior from your most driven and unscrupulous employees.
 Empty recognition or recognition for things your employees just don’t care about won’t have much of an effect.

 Alignment embraces the idea that you don’t need to manage people’s performance, you need to get out of their way.
 If you can clearly articulate what needs to get done, your employees will get after it and make it happen.
 This is the realm of goals and OKRs.

-Jon Stein of Betterment, wrote a fantastic post for First Round Review on how he thinks about performance management.
-First he says you must “start with the why.”
+Jon Stein of Betterment wrote a fantastic post for First Round Review on how he thinks about performance management.
+He said that you must “start with the why.”
 You already know we love that.
-Then he lays out his three goals for an effective system:
+Then he laid out his three goals for an effective system:

 This is one of the most common downfalls of systems that focus on alignment.
 It is very hard to set great goals.
 When alignment systems are done poorly, they don’t give everyone room to run in the right direction, they strangle action and encourage odd behavior.

 One example from the Betterment case study was what happened when they introduced team goals.
 The teams became aggressively siloed and even competitive with each other because everyone was focused not on company success, but on team success.

 Flat organizations with highly distributed decision making and information flows.
 Hierarchical organizations are just naturally better at alignment and don’t need as much help.
 Flat organizations need a way to get everyone moving in the same direction.